-Harvest Small Business Finance moves quickly to get the financing you need, stating that it can give approvals within 2 to 4 days.
+SBA loans are notoriously slow, but Harvest Small Business Finance does everything it can to expedite the process, stating that it can give approvals within two to four days.
 The lender also strives to close each loan within 30 days.
 Funds received through Harvest Small Business Finance can be used to purchase or refinance multipurpose owner-user real estate, including but not limited to office buildings, industrial, retail, hotels, self-storage, and more.

 Table of Contents

 The SBA has put borrower requirements in place that make it easier for small business owners to qualify for affordable funding, even if they’ve been turned down by banks, credit unions, or other lenders.
-To qualify for an SBA 7(a) loan through Harvest Small Business Finance, businesses must:
+To be eligible for an SBA 7(a) loan through Harvest Small Business Finance, businesses must: